fengjixuchui/invader/README.md

 # About invader framework

-    INFO: Invader Framework is a post exploitation framework that includes a pure-PowerShell2.0 Windows
-    agent, and a pure Python 2.6/2.7 Linux/OSX agent.
+    INFO: Invader Framework is a post exploitation framework that includes a pure-PowerShell2.0 Windows and a pure Python 2.6/2.7 Linux/OSX Remote Administration Tool.

 # How to install invader